Open Ownership’s mission is to increase global transparency about company ownership. Today, we are updating our logo to better reflect this work.

 This change coincides with the first public release of BOVS – the Beneficial Ownership Visualisation System – which provides guidelines for visualising corporate structures using circles and arrows.
 Our new “circles” avatar is a miniature BOVS diagram (though, of course, simplified for the purposes of a logo).

 Company ownership is often complex and multi-layered.
-Visualizing corporate networks broadens the number of people that can intuitively understand how companies and beneficial owners are structured in practice.
+Visualising corporate networks broadens the number of people that can intuitively understand how companies and beneficial owners are structured in practice.
 BOVS is open-source and can be used by governments, companies and citizens to map company ownership structures clearly and consistently, painting a picture that would otherwise be locked in text and data.
 Fundamentally, it makes beneficial ownership data easier to understand to a wider group of people.

 Clarifying company structures like the one below is central to our work, so incorporating BOVS into our logo was important to the team.
 Alongside a clean and legible font, our aim is that the new logo communicates our drive to make beneficial ownership simple, comprehensible and easy to implement.